Blog Post

 The word organic relates to nature, being natural and habitual.
 Organic SEO is to ‘achieve a position on a SERP, naturally’.

-Honest and straightforward website rank on SERPs better.
+Honest, straightforward websites rank better in SERPs.
 Successful websites provide for visitors through engaging articles, inspiration and entertainment.

-An individual page, post, image, PDF or video can rank well organically, whereas others on the same website might not do so well.
+An individual page, post, image, PDF, or video can rank well organically, whereas others on the same website might not.

-Higher quality parts of a website will help weaker parts rank better, although to become more prominent, a business should constantly revisit poor content to improve it.
+Higher-quality parts of a website will help weaker parts rank better, but to become more prominent, a business should continually revisit poor content to improve it.

-Another determiner of search rank is the website’s popularity.
+Another factor in search ranking is the website’s popularity.
 Is the audience engaged?
 Do people visit it frequently, and do they return?

 Google Analytics can evaluate these dimensions.